sshaw/class2/README.md

   }
 )
 ```
+An attempt is made to convert the attribute when it's passed to the constructor
+or set via its accessor.
 Attributes without types are treated as is.
+Unknown attributes are ignored.

-After calling either one of the above you can do following:
+After calling either one of the above you can do the following:

 ```rb
 user = User.new(